Sub Process

 Follow these steps to select who may start Requests for the child Sub Process:

-1. Select the Sub Process element from the Process model in which to select who may start Requests for the child Sub Process.
+1. Select the Sub Process object from the Process model in which to select who may start Requests for the child Sub Process.

 2. Ensure that the Configuration panel displays.
 If not, show it.
-Panels to configure this element display.
+Panels to configure this object display.

 3. Expand the Assignment Rules panel if it is not presently expanded.
 The Start Sub Process As setting displays.